Suspense and Surprise in European Football: Real Matches

 \subsection{Suspense and Surprise Trends in the English Premier League}

-We begin our time trend analysis by examining the development of suspense and surprise in the English Premier League.
-Figure \ref{fig:suspense_surprise_epl} presents box plots showing the average suspense and surprise per game across teams and seasons.
+We begin by examining the development of suspense and surprise in the English Premier League.
+Figure \ref{fig:suspense_surprise_epl} presents box plots showing mean suspense and surprise per game across teams and seasons.
 We visualize the three top teams separately, defined as those that accumulated the most points during our observation period from 2010/11 to 2023/24, while grouping all remaining teams together.
 According to this definition, the top three teams in the Premier League were Manchester City, Liverpool, and Arsenal.
-The grey horizontal band represents the benchmark range for a perfectly balanced match, and an asterisk (*) indicates whether the average suspense or surprise values for each team and season are significantly below the lower bound of the benchmark range (\( p \) $< 0.05$), based on a one-sided t-test.
+The grey horizontal band represents the benchmark range for a perfectly balanced match as defined in Section \ref{sec:sim_matches}.
+An asterisk (*) indicates whether mean suspense or surprise values for a team in a given season are significantly below the lower bound of the benchmark range (\( p \) $< 0.05$), based on a one-sided t-test.

-Figure \ref{fig:suspense_epl} shows that the average suspense values for Manchester City matches within a season tend to be the lowest and are almost always significantly below the lower benchmark bound derived from a perfectly balanced match.
+Figure \ref{fig:suspense_epl} shows that mean suspense values for Manchester City matches tend to be the lowest and are almost always significantly below the lower benchmark bound.
 For Liverpool and Arsenal, a similar pattern emerges, though it is less pronounced.
-For other teams, average suspense values only rarely fall significantly below the benchmark range, indicating that the average suspense level across more than 70\% of all Premier League matches is comparable to that of matches with perfectly balanced team strength and high scoring rates of 2.5.
-With regard to surprise, Figure~\ref{fig:surprise_epl} shows that average values generally fall within the benchmark range, except for Manchester City matches in the 2018/19 season.
+While visual inspection of Figure \ref{fig:suspense_epl} suggests that mean suspense for all other teams only rarely falls below the benchmark range, Panel A of Table \ref{tab:epl_suspense_cond} in Appendix \ref{sec:team_seasons} shows that matches involving Chelsea, Manchester United, and Tottenham Hotspur also recorded multiple seasons with mean suspense values below the lower benchmark band.
+In addition, the 2018/19 season stands out, as 12 of the 20 teams exhibited low suspense values.
+With regard to surprise, Figure \ref{fig:surprise_epl} and Panel B of Table \ref{tab:epl_suspense_cond} in Appendix \ref{sec:team_seasons} show that mean values less frequently fall below the benchmark range.
+Manchester City again stands out as an exception, with values falling significantly below the benchmark range in five seasons during our observation window.